MinesInfinite/Bedwars-Plugin-/README.md

 - Minecraft **1.8+**
 - Spigot / Paper / Forked servers
-- Works with the optional **open-source replay addon** for recording and reviewing matches
+- Works with the optional **open-source replay addon** for recording and reviewing matches .
+YOU CAN FIND THE REPLAY ADDON IN MY NEXT REPO.

 ---